An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

-\begin{remark} Corollaries of the above lemmas can be derived for the special case under which deterministic quantities are used instead of stochastic, i.e., \eqref{eq.system_deterministic} is solved exactly.
+\begin{remark} Corollaries of the above lemmas can be derived for the special case under which all quantities employed are deterministic and \eqref{eq.system_deterministic} is solved exactly.
 Specifically, under the same logic as in Lemmas~\ref{lem.Psi_1}-\ref{lem.stoch_model_reduction_step_squared}, it follows that there exist constants $\{\kappa_{\alpha},\kappa_{\Delta l,d}\}\subset\R{}_{>0}$ such that for all $k\in\N{}$

 \end{remark}

 The next lemma provides upper and lower bounds on the adaptive step sizes employed by Algorithm~\ref{alg.adaptiveSQP}.